lmiller1990/graphql-rest-vue/PART_3.md

 - [`express-graphql`](https://github.com/graphql/express-graphql) and `graphql`. `graphql` is a **JavaScript** implementation of GraphQL. `express-graphql` just wraps it nicely for us.
 - [`type-graphql`](https://github.com/MichalLytek/type-graphql).
 This will give us some decorators we can use to bridge the gap from GraphQL schema and our ORM (TypeORM in this case).
-- [`typedi`](https://github.com/typestack/typedi) and [`typeorm-typedi-extensions`](https://github.com/typeorm/typeorm-typedi-extensions).
-This will help integrat `type-graphql` and TypeORM better.

-I don't normally like to use heaps of libraries, but this is the best combination of libraries I've found to work with GraphQL and TypeScript.
+I don't normally like to use too many libraries, but this is the best combination of libraries I've found to work with GraphQL and TypeScript.

 The goal will to be have a single endpoint, from which we can query for projects, tasks and categories: